danieltjewett/gms-tasks/tasks/make-gm-sprites-from-strips/readme.md

 * `prefixStr` - the prefix to name the sprite (will be concantated with Animation_Name)
 * `stripDirectory` - the directory where all the strips are stored
 * `exportDirectory` - the directory where the Game Maker Studio 2 sprites will be generated
+* `spritesFolder` - the directory where the Game Maker Studio 2 sprites ultimately will go

 ## Import into Game Maker Studio 2